MQuy/mlang/README.md

-## MLang
+## mLang

-MLang is the collection of my own toy programming languages.
+mLang is the collection of my toy programming languages which are developed from scratch.

+### mC

+mC is a toy C compiler that aims to C99-compliant, is written in C++, and use LLVM as backend.

-### MHaskell
+### mHaskell

-As the name said, mhaskell is the mini version of haskell, therefore, it is an functional programming language with features below:
+mHaskell is the mini version of Haskell, it is a functional programming language with the following features:

 - Currying
 - Lazy evaluation